xingyuliuNLP/ResponseEdit_FR/README.md

-# ResponseEdit
+# ResponseEdit_FR
-Resources of our paper at AAAI-19 ``Response Generation by Context-aware Prototype Editing" [link](https://arxiv.org/abs/1806.07042)
+**This is a reproduction (french version) of the paper of WU at AAAI-19 ``Response Generation by Context-aware Prototype Editing" [link](https://arxiv.org/abs/1806.07042)**

+___
+From the original repo:
 ## Code
 train.py and console_translate.py in the edit folder are the entires of the training and testing process.
 Please write
 ```
 ~/python edit/train.py \
 	-save_path projects/ins_del_edit/model \